cloudrainstar/bionemo-framework/docs/CONTRIBUTING.md

 # Contributing Guidelines

+!!! note
-Note: For code review standards please see [CODE-REVIEW](CODE-REVIEW.md)
+    For code review standards please see [CODE-REVIEW](CODE-REVIEW.md)

-Note: For all PRs, an approved NVIDIA staff member must sign off and trigger the continuous integration (CI) tests.
+    For all PRs, an approved NVIDIA staff member must sign off and trigger the continuous integration (CI) tests.
     These are initiated by the member commenting `/build-ci` directly on the PR.
 All PRs must have successful CI runs and sufficient code review before being merged.

 ## Python Coding Standards